linky00/leet-o-clock/README.md

 To use this, you must do the following steps:

-1. pip3 install tweepy and giphypop (make sure you're using python3!)
+1. pip3 install tweepy and safygiphy (make sure you're using python3!)

 2. Go to https://apps.twitter.com, from here, make a new app.